pinapelz/blog.pinapelz.com/src/content/blog/umiguri.md

     - Create a `.ucsl` file (UMIGURI Character Skill Language) and place it in `data/skills`
     - [Specifications](https://gist.github.com/inonote/d4f9a1ee84da849b5b8962db13d42220)
 - [Titles](https://umgr.inonote.jp/help/#/add-titles)
-    - Can be added in `data/titles/user.txt` or create a new file in the same folder for seperate title files
+    - Can be added in `data/titles/user.txt` or create a new file in the same folder for separate title files
     - One title per line in the following format `TitleID<TAB>TitleColor(0-5)<TAB>TitleText`
 - [Nameplates](https://umgr.inonote.jp/help/#/add-nameplates)
     - Involves creating a 576x228 image